AniChali/Non-realistic-effects-on-Lume-Pad/README.md

 A)
 Application uses Unity, version 2021.2.11f1.
-To build application on Lume Pad select the Android build option.
+To build the application on Lume Pad select the Android build option.
 Then copy EffectsApp.apk to Lume Pad and install the app.

 B)